 Bottom Line

 So this was all from this guide on adding a browser shortcut link for your desired site.
 There is a crucial point to keep in mind, though.
-It doesn’t matter which browser you have used while creating the shortcut; the latter will always open via your default browser only.
+It doesn’t matter which browser you have used while creating the shortcut; the latter will always open via Windows default browser only.

 For example, if you have created a link via Firefox but your default browser is set to Edge, the system will respect this decision and open the site via Edge itself.
-With that said, we have shared two different methods in this guide.

-Lastly, if you've any thoughts or feedback on How to Add Site Shortcut Link on Windows Desktop, then feel free to drop in below comment box.
+Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.